jamesec/jamesec.github.io/o/changing_emotion.md

 `July 26, 2024`

 Leslie Greenberg - Changing Emotion with Emotion
-Episode 11, The Emotion Focused Podcast (June 2, 2023)
+Series 1 Episode 11, The Emotion Focused Podcast (June 2, 2023)
 https://emotionfocused.com/episodes/interview-leslie2
 How does an engineer change into a world leading ‘emotion-ologist’?
 [Leslie Greenberg](https://cpeh.ca/les-greenberg) tells the story of this evolution and the pathway he took to learning how to Change Emotion with Emotion.